team914/autolib/README.md

 ### Dependancies
  - OkapiLib's branch [feature/odometry](https://github.com/OkapiLib/OkapiLib/tree/feature/odometry)

+ *Note: Make sure that you install okapi's **feature/odomtry** branch rather than some other branch.

 ### Robot
 We suggest that you use a robot similair to the one described in the 5225A Pilons Position Tracking [Document](https://github.com/OkapiLib/OkapiLib/tree/feature/odometry), however we support basically any configuration of a Skid Steer or X Drive.

-*Note: Before you begin to use AutoLib we suggest that you [read up]() on the algorithms that we use.*
+*Note: Before you begin to use AutoLib we suggest that you [read up](https://github.com/team914/autolib/wiki/Basic-Autonomous-Tiers-Theory) on the algorithms that we use.*

 ### Implimentation
 ```cpp